sylvaincom/medgan-tips/01_tips-for-medgan.md

 The goal of this markdown is just to run medGAN and not to obtain useful results: we try to minimize the computing time at the cost of having poorly realistic generated samples.
 My specs: Windows 10.

+In this example, we use binary variables (and not count variables).

 Edward Choi's `medgan` repository is composed of two programs that have since been updated for Python 3:
 * `process_mimic.py` (124 lines) inputs the public MIMIC-III dataset and outputs a suitable training dataset for `medgan.py`,
 * `medgan.py` (410 lines) inputs the output of `process_mimic.py` and outputs the generated (fake) multi-label discrete patient records.